ansel2025/PCRPrimerOperators/README.md

 This package requires four parameters.
 Usage: java -jar PrimersToTranscripts genome.fa anno.gtf primer_5F primer_3R

+The package takes four parameters.
+1. A reference genome in FASTA format.
+2. A genome annotation file contains information of genes, such as their locations, region, chromosomes.
+3. A five prime end PCR primer.
+4. A three prime end PCR primer.

 ### Examples
 Find which transcripts will be amplified by
 5F: GTTCCCTGATGATCAGACTCAG